Cell nucleus: Other nuclear bodies

-Besides the nucleolus, the nucleus contains a number of other nuclear bodies.
-These include Cajal bodies, gemini of Cajal bodies, polymorphic interphase karyosomal association (PIKA), promyelocytic leukaemia (PML) bodies, paraspeckles, and splicing speckles.
+Beyond the nuclear bodies first described by Santiago Ramón y Cajal above (e.g., nucleolus, nuclear speckles, Cajal bodies) the nucleus contains a number of other nuclear bodies.
+These include polymorphic interphase karyosomal association (PIKA), promyelocytic leukaemia (PML) bodies, and paraspeckles.
 Although little is known about a number of these domains, they are significant in that they show that the nucleoplasm is not a uniform mixture, but rather contains organized functional subdomains.

 Other subnuclear structures appear as part of abnormal disease processes.
 For example, the presence of small intranuclear rods has been reported in some cases of nemaline myopathy.
 This condition typically results from mutations in actin, and the rods themselves consist of mutant actin as well as other cytoskeletal proteins.